ElementoLab/imc/notes.md

 0. VAE or similar for unsupervised object detection/tracking

 ### Bonus

 1. Unify data from various regions of interest (ROI) on same slide

-## Ask
- - Panorama?
- - Is CD45 just that or CD45RA?
-Ie. sometimes there's no signal in clearly immune cells
- - ROI 9: uneven staining, what's the practical thing to do?

-## Backburner:
- - get more data
- - re-train model:
-    - 20191212: add crops to train data, make sure uncertainty is uniform
-    - 20191025: ROI 3: very small dense nuclei; remaining ROIS; retrain to make sure nuclei are not too big/clumped

-## Info

-## Requirements